Skip to main content

 Do not put drugs or medications down the drain or in garbage or recycling containers.
 Use one of the following options to properly dispose of expired or unwanted medications:

-Learn more about the Oregon Drug Take-Back Program.
+Learn more about the Oregon Drug Take-Back Program(Link is external).

 Medical syringes, lancets and needles (often called 'sharps')